...

 The critical areas where the federal recognition of same-sex marriage impacted couples most prominently were estate planning and end-of-life planning.
 When we consider this sort of emotional and hot-button topic, this sometimes dry and mundane world of estate planning usually does not come to mind immediately.
 Rather, we start to think about the more emotional and visceral areas of life like the relationship itself, marriage, and family life.
 However, marriage and the decisions we make as adults impact planning for end-of-life scenarios.

 Creating a will is something that all people over the age of 18 should find a way to do.
-As the attorneys with the Law Office of Bryan Fagan will tell all our clients, this is something you should investigate no matter your level of wealth or your age.
-There are specific advantages for every person when it comes to creating a will based on you are stay in life.
-This is true no matter if you are wealthy or not. do not buy into the idea that only rich people draft wills.
-That is simply not true and could be a major mistake for you, your spouse, and your family if you fail to draft a will while you have the opportunity.
+As attorneys at the Law Office of Bryan Fagan advise all clients, investigating this is crucial, regardless of wealth or age.
+Creating a will offers specific advantages for every person based on their stage in life.
+This is true no matter if you are wealthy or not.
+Do not buy into the idea that only rich people draft wills.
+That is simply not true.
+It’s a major mistake for your family if you don’t draft a will while you have the chance.

 To be clear, a will is a legal document under which you can direct how your property will be distributed upon your death.
 This relates to real estate as well as personal property.
 Members of the same-sex community have gauged in estate planning for some time out of necessity.
 The Texas laws on intestate distribution apply to married couples.
 Before the time when marriage was recognized between gay couples in Texas estate planning was necessary to ensure that your partner would be able to receive your property after your death and vice versa.